-- 1. Students will only be able to accelerate at Year 10 into VCE or VET subjects offered at Damascus College. - 2.
-Exceptional circumstances may be considered on application to the appropriate Learning Area Leader. - 3.
-Students may also accelerate into VET subjects that are offered across the Highlands LLEN VET cluster. - 4.
-Not all subjects are appropriate for acceleration.
-These subjects are determined by the College and in conversation with the Learning Area Leaders. - 5.
-Students wishing to accelerate at Year 10 into VET will need to demonstrate the necessary work ethic and maturity. - 6.
-The relevant Learning Area Leader, in consultation with the nominated teacher and VCE Coordinator and/or Assistant Principal of Learning and Teaching, will make the decision as to the success of the student's application. - 7.
-All students, provisionally successful for access to a VCE subject, will be reviewed at the end of Year 10.
-If academic results and work habits are not reflective of the standards achieved in Semester One, students will not be able to continue into their accelerated subject the following year. - 8.
-All students who accelerate in a VCE subject will be reviewed at the conclusion of Unit 1 to ensure they are on track for success.
-A periodic review will also take place to ensure the student's progress in all areas of study is on track for success.
+- 1. Acceleration is only available into VCE or VET subjects offered at Damascus College. - 2.
+Special circumstances may be considered by the relevant Learning Area Leader. - 3.
+VET students may access courses offered across the Highlands LLEN VET cluster. - 4.
+Not all subjects are eligible for acceleration.
+Eligibility is determined by the College in consultation with Learning Area Leaders. - 5.
+VET applicants must demonstrate strong work ethic and maturity. - 6.
+Final approval is made by the Learning Area Leader in consultation with relevant staff including the VCE Coordinator and/or Assistant Principal Learning & Teaching. - 7.
+All students provisionally accepted will be reviewed at the end of Year 10.
+Continued enrolment depends on maintaining appropriate academic results and work habits. - 8.
+VCE accelerated students will be reviewed at the end of Unit 1 and regularly thereafter to ensure ongoing success.